Skip to content

 At this point, you can delete the package from your local drive, if you wish.

-3. The IAM role tied to the agent must have certain user permissions in order to access the contents of the S3 bucket.
+5. The IAM role tied to the agent (AWS) or the managed identity (Azure) must have certain user permissions to access this storage location.
 Read Storing external files for details of these permissions.

-4. Set an agent parameter EXTENSION_LIBRARY_LOCATION, with the value being the storage location where the Python libraries reside, for example s3://my-additional-libraries.
+6. Set an agent parameter EXTENSION_LIBRARY_LOCATION, with the value being the absolute path of the cloud storage folder containing the package and its dependencies, for example AWS (S3): s3://my-additional-libraries and Azure Blob Storage: https://mystorageaccount.blob.core.windows.net/my-files.
 Read Optional agent parameters for details.

 Upon completion, the Python Script component can reference and access your installed libraries via your script.